ocharles/blog/posts/2012-12-15-24-days-of-hackage-haskelldb.md

 ---
-title: 24 Days of Hackage: haskelldb
+title: "24 Days of Hackage: haskelldb"
 ---

 I conjecture that the majority of bugs that programmers encounter occur at the